docQodly/docs/docs/get-started/quickstart.md

 :::

-## Navigate Qodly Studio and Begin the Welcome Tour
+## Navigate the Studio and Begin the Welcome Tour

-With the development environment ready, it's time to access Qodly Studio and follow the Welcome Tour.
+With the development environment ready, it's time to access the Studio and follow the Welcome Tour.

 1. Click on the name of your sandbox application: